wcerfgba/jpreston.xyz/notes-on-organization-design.md

    2. The PM must incorporate this grace period in to the roadmap as it is built out.
    3. The PM must notify Sales as soon as the grace period is entered and whenever a project is cancelled.

 There are many other possible solutions, but even this small set of changes would affect style, systems, structure, leadership, culture, working climate, and motivation.
+I will avoid a SWOT analysis of these changes here as this is merely an illustrative example to demonstrate the complexity and specificity involved in organization design 'in the trenches'.
 The existing models do not address how these problems are identified, how solutions are developed and adopted, and how this adoption is communicated and monitored.
 WOPRS aims to codify these processes and enable organizations to successfully enact continuous and specific changes to address their specific needs and problems.

-### The World-Objectives-Processes-Resources-Structures, or WOPRS model
+### The WOPRS model

-WOPRS consists of five primary factors which interact in a specific order, depending on the perspective or 'mode' in which the theory is being applied.
+WOPRS consists of five primary factors which interact in specific ways, depending on the perspective or 'mode' in which the theory is being applied.
 The primary factors are:

 * World
 * Objectives